and1hof/and1hof.github.io/_posts/2017-3-14-building-a-file-uploader-in-expressjs.md

 which we can style - and an input button which we will hide and call when the styled button is clicked.
 This means we can have both
 *choose file* and *upload file* from the same button markup.
 Confused?
 Keep reading, it will make sense soon.

-Lets navigate over to /public/css and make some modifications to the *styles.less* file here.
-We only need one style right now:
+Lets navigate over to /public/css and make some modifications to the *styles.less* file here:

 ```css
 #upload-button { display: none }